Knowing how to speed up Windows 10 might be considered a necessary skill if you don’t have your computer seen by a professional every once in a while.

 1. Prevent unnecessary programs from loading every time on startup

 When you get a new device from the store with Windows 10 preinstalled, there will be many programs that were installed by default (by the manufacturer) that you don’t need.
-Having these programs load up every time you start up Windows 10, can slow down your computer significantly.
+Having these programs load up every time you start up Windows 10 can slow down your computer significantly.

 2. Lower the number of visual effects

 There are a lot of visual effects that slow down Windows 10 that most people probably wouldn’t even notice.

-3. Check hard drive space
+3. Optimize hard drive space